 On “can’t help but love”: I fall in love with writers here on Wattpad or anywhere who take a risk on the page and bare the soul by asking the probing questions of existence.
 I am hooked the way I’m hooked on Job in the Bible, Sophocles’ Oedipus Rex and Shakespeare’s King Lear.
 I look for writers who search without the knowledge that they know.
 Here’s what I mean: Good writing, powerful thought reveal the extraordinary unity in man’s questionings throughout time and the unique ways in which he has attempted to answer the unanswerable.
 Job on the ash heap cries out for a rationale for his punishment; Oedipus is caught in a world that he attempts to understand and control, but is doomed inevitably powerless; Lear in his madness cries, “Is man no more than this?”
 From my reading, from my teaching, and from the struggles I face in my own writing, I learn, I search, I question, I try to understand—and, you can bet on it, the best of all, to fall in love again.

 Other folks not mentioned in the interview who are doing incredible work.
-Each name here is a moniker that takes you to their work on Wattpad: @knightwriter is a teacher in Canada who is writing literally brilliant poetry that hasn’t YET been published anywhere else. @Lisaner is doing an analysis of Rock Music that amazes and you get a YouTube video of the song with every entry.
-Her explanation of Eddie Vedder and Pearl Jam’s rendition of their famous song “Jeremy” is the first entry—and it’s a doozy. @Joy_Reid s a teacher and librarian in Australia who is writing moving lyrical work.
+Each name here is a moniker that takes you to their work on Wattpad: @knightwriter is a teacher in Canada who is writing literally brilliant poetry that hasn’t YET been published anywhere else. @Lisaner, who has since died, was doing an analysis of Rock Music that amazes and you get a YouTube video of the song with every entry.
+Her explanation of Eddie Vedder and Pearl Jam’s rendition of their famous song “Jeremy” is the first entry—and it’s a doozy.
 And @ColmHerron, whom I do mention in the interview has a book on Wattpad entitled “The Wake” that will remind you why we all love Irish poets and writers—he’s one helluva talent.
 And this book is now available on Amazon and I will be interviewing Colm in early December on Rare Bird Radio where I first interviewed the renowned poet Dana Gioia.
-I did some 20 interviews in 2013 the year my novel Who by Fire was published.
+I did some 20 interviews the year my novel Who by Fire was published.
 You can find links to all those radio interviews with the famous, the emerging and the loveable by clicking → Mary's Radio Interviews.